06:29

 Arriving passengers for onward flights should:

 • Collect baggage from the reclaim belt.
-Unless there is an onward arrangement with the airlines
+Unless for domestic travel where there is an onward arrangement with the airlines.

 • Follow Flight Transfer signs and walk out of the Arrivals building.